defparam/haptyc/Readme.md

 ### What's Haptyc?

 Haptyc is a python library which was built to add payload position support and Sniper/Clusterbomb/Batteringram/Pitchfork attack types into Turbo Intruder.
-While Haptyc accompishes these goals fairly well it also introduces a simpler way to express test sequences in general.
+While Haptyc accomplishes these goals fairly well it also introduces a simpler way to express test sequences in general.
 While this library was meant to target Turbo Intruder it has no hard dependencies on Turbo Intruder and can be used anywhere one requires test generation in a Python context.
+Unfortunately at this time since Haptyc was built for a jython interpreter it only supports Python 2.7 (however future changes will fix this).

 ### What are Haptyc tags?

 Haptyc tags are tags which a tester can use to annotate an original input payload.
 A tester can use multiple tags to surround key pieces of data in an HTTP request to wrap it as a positional payload.
 When tests are being generated Haptyc will parse all the tags in the original payload and generate tests in accordance to the functions associated with the tag names.
 When Haptyc evaluates a Haptyc tag it will execute the associated tag function (this is called a Haptyc Transform) for a test payload to place in position of the associated tag in the request.
-Every tag function will recieve a *data* argument and a *state* arugment.
+Every tag function will receive a *data* argument and a *state* argument.
 The data argument may contain the inner data of the tag or may contain some other test payload sequence.
 The state argument is a state object associated with the tag where state can be stored between test iterations.
 Let's review an example.

 #### Example 1: Simple list iteration